aar0n100000/aar0n100000.github.io/_posts/2018-4-20-assignment3.md

 ##### Arpeggiator
 ![overview](/Images/z2.png)
 For the little section i was talking about I duplicated the track that the retro synth was in but except in this one i added an arpeggiator plugin and it made a note play every 1/8th of a bar.
-After this section it went back to the regular mode without an arpeggiator.
+After this section it went back to the original way without an arpeggiator.

-#####
+##### Drummer
 ![overview](/Images/z6.png)
+On the next lesson you had to make a drum pattern by changing the midi notes and had to make a simple drum pattern that loops every 8 bars. one of the drum pattern sounds a little syncopated but I think it was intentional.
 #####
 ![overview](/Images/z4.png)
 #####